Featured Image:@thirdeye_shots

-If international travel seems a little out of reach right now, allow us to turn your attention to the spectacular wonders that are right in our own backyard.
-It’s no secret that Los Angeles is utterly brimming with diversity and creativity, so why not use this time to discover and rediscover local gems—even if they fall a little outside of the city’s edge?
-From tiled gems to enchanting structures based on fairytales, every corner offers a new adventure.
-Here are some of our favorite weird and wonderful places across Los Angeles that will make you feel like you’ve stepped into another world.
+If international travel seems a little out of reach, allow us to turn your attention to the spectacular wonders that are right in our own backyard.
+It’s no secret that Los Angeles is utterly brimming with diversity and creativity, so why not take the time to discover and rediscover local gems—even if they fall a little outside of the city’s edge?
+Every corner offers a new adventure, from tiled gems to enchanting structures based on fairytales.

-If you had plans to go to Japan this year, this would offer you some consolation.
-This breathtaking, authentic Japanese garden blends aesthetics and philosophical ideas to create an explosion of natural fragrances and sights.
+This breathtaking authentic Japanese garden blends aesthetics and philosophical ideas to create an explosion of natural fragrances and sights.
 It features three different gardens to create one surreal experience.
 Begin with the Zen meditation garden, then wander along the Chisen or “wet-strolling” garden and end at the Shoin Building with an authentic tatami-mat teahouse.
-Find out more here.

 📍Location: 6100 Woodley Ave, Los Angeles